-From dusty moss to vibrant lime, emerald, olive, hunter or sage, green enriches our rooms with one of nature’s favourite hues.
-With the ability to bring the outside in, using the colour green in our home is one of best ways to create a welcoming space.
+From dusty moss to vibrant lime, emerald, olive, or sage, green enriches our rooms with one of nature’s favourite hues.
+With the ability to bring the outside in, using the colour green in our home is one of the best ways to create a welcoming space.
 In honour of Spring’s imminent arrival, we’re sharing our top tips in bringing this colour into your home.
 Whether bold and fearless or pale and interesting, we’re sure it’s a look you’ll love.

-Decorating with House Plants
+Decorating with Houseplants

-Above, this neutral bedroom has come to life with the addition of a green rug and a few choice accents in emerald, lime and deep turquoise.
+This neutral bedroom has come to life with the addition of a green rug and a few choice accents in emerald, lime and deep turquoise.
 For those who feel nervous about adding colour to a neutral home, accessories are the perfect way to try out the look without a huge commitment.

-For those wishing to create a calm and restful space, why not try a sage green on the walls and compliment this look with accents of deep rust and shades of blue?
+For those wishing to create a calm and restful space, why not try a sage green on the walls and complement this look with accents of deep rust and shades of blue?
 This colour combination creates a relaxing space with plenty of interest.

 Using Green as a Neutral